stackpath/virtual-kubelet-stackpath/README.md

 - **Instance size selection**.
 Specify resource requirements for your pods using the Kubernetes `resources` field in your pod specification.
 - **Liveness and readiness probes**.
 Configure `liveness` and `readiness` probes for your pods using - the Kubernetes livenessProbe and readinessProbe fields in your pod specification.
 - **Private images using image pull secrets**.
 Use Kubernetes image pull secrets to securely pull private container images from a registry using the Kubernetes `imagePullSecrets` field in your pod specification.
+- **Run in container**.
+Run commands inside your pods by calling `kubectl exec` and specifying the pod and command.

 ## Limitations